CHAPTER 1: WHEN ICE MELTS—SEEING CLIMATE CHANGE

 Glaciers and snowfields hold a large reservoir of the world’s freshwater.
 Many people around the world depend on melting ice and snow for the water they drink and use to irrigate their crops.
-This is particularly true in many parts of south and east Asia; along the spine of the Andes mountains of South America; in the western United States; in the provinces of British Columbia and Alberta in western Canada; and in central and southeastern Europe.
+This is true for communities located in many parts of south and east Asia; along the spine of the Andes mountains of South America; in the western United States; in the provinces of British Columbia and Alberta in western Canada; and in central and southeastern Europe.
 Many kids living in the mountains of South America get their water from glaciers high up in the Andes.
 Others living in Tibet get their water from rivers flowing down from the Himalaya glaciers.
 If you live in the western United States, you probably drink water that comes from snow that fell in the Rocky Mountains.

 Glacier: a long-lasting accumulation of snow that turns into flowing ice.
 Snowfield: an accumulation of winter snow that melts away in summer.
 Snowfields sometimes last for years, but they never pile up thick enough, or stay long enough, to turn into a glacier.